connellmcg/connellmcg.github.io/_posts/2020-02-06-Preparing-for-the-Azure-Security-Engineer-AZ-500-Certification.md

+---
+layout: post
+title: Preparing for the Azure Security Engineer AZ-500 Certification
+subtitle: A quick prep guide
+tags: [azure]
+comments: true
+---

+I have Linux Mint 19.2 (Tina) installed on my workstation.
+I was trying to get the Azure CLI installed on this machine using the Microsoft guide at [Install Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-apt?view=azure-cli-latest).

 Today I completed my Azure Security Engineer Associate exam and I just wanted to write a quick review of how I found it and the learning material I used.

 Learning Material